mattmakai/fullstackpython.com/source/content/pages/database.rst

 :slug: database
 :sort-order: 05

-A database provides an abstraction on top of a file system for creating, reading, updating, and deleting persistent data.
-The abstraction most commonly represented is a set of relational tables, known as a relational database management system (RDBMS).
-Alternative abstractions include graph databases where data is stored in both nodes and edges of a graph.
+A database is an abstraction on top of an operating system's file system to ease creating, reading, updating, and deleting persistent data.
+The abstraction is most commonly represented as a set of relational tables.
+Alternative abstractions include graph databases where data is stored in both nodes and edges of a graph, as well as key-value pair data stores based on `hash map <http://en.wikipedia.org/wiki/Hash_table>`_ data structures.

 Storage schemes for databases vary in complexity.
 SQLite, a database included with Python, creates a single file for all data per database.
 More complicated databases such as Oracle, PostgreSQL, and MySQL are more tightly coupled with the operating system after installation.

 Database resources
 ------------------